Frequently Asked Questions

 It is not recommended to visit your student during his or her program, but is definitely encouraged to visit afterwards.

 Please check with your student's program as in some cases visitors are not allowed at all.

 We also strongly recommend that at least one parent or guardian have a valid passport while your student is abroad.
-(This would be a critical piece if your student has an emergency and you wish to travel to be with him/her in a time of need.)
+(This would be a critical piece if your student has an emergency and you wish to travel to be with them in a time of need.)

 We'd love to speak with you!
 You can contact us from 9 am to 4:30 pm Monday through Friday by calling 303-492-7741 or emailing firstname.lastname@example.org.
-If you are in Boulder you are also welcome to come by during business hours to meet with an education abroad advisor in person.
+If you are in Boulder you are also welcome to come by during business hours to meet with an Education Abroad Advisor in person.

 Estudiar en el extranjero es la búsqueda emocionante para oportunidades educativas en otro país.
 Los estudiantes pueden estudiar en el extranjero durante el verano, por un semestre, o un año y pueden recibir crédito para su especialidad en CU Boulder.
 Hay muchos formatos de programas, y se puede leer sobre estos formatos acá.